sim642/oop-visitor-template/README.md

     visitor.visit(this);
 }
 ```
-Composite node classes do it similarly by calling `preVisit` and `postVisit` and sending the visitor to their children in between, so the whole structure automatically gets visited.
+Composite node classes do it similarly by calling `preVisit` and `postVisit` and sending the visitor to their children in between, so **the whole structure automatically gets visited**.
 The implementation is pretty much the same in every subclass intentionally because it cannot be implemented directly in the superclass!
 _This is explained below._